RaphaelBaskerville/RaphaelBaskerville.github.io/_posts/skate/2015-02-17-Venice-beach-footage.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iazhZ9uhPEA" frameborder="0" allowfullscreen></iframe>

 #### circa 2004 - Shot in about an hour in Venice Beach.
-Not the cleanest footage or tricks.
+Not the cleanest footage or tricks but posted it anyway.
 Thanks Aaron Campbell.